Baked Feta Dip

 This post may contain affiliate links.
 Please see our disclosure policy.

 This is an easy, yet impressive, appetizer to put together at the last minute.
-The Greek flavors and brininess of the olives combine so well with the creaminess of the baked feta, and it scoops right onto crackers or toasted crostini from the baking dish.
+The Greek flavors and brininess of the olives combine so well with the creaminess of the cheese for this Baked Feta Dip.
+It scoops right onto crackers or toasted crostini right from the baking dish.

-This is an easy, yet impressive, appetizer to put together at the last minute.
-The Greek flavors and brininess of the olives combine so well with the creaminess of the baked feta, and it scoops right onto crackers or toasted crostini from the baking dish.
+This Baked Feta Dip is an easy appetizer to put together at the last minute.
+The Greek flavors and brininess of the olives combine with the creaminess of the feta, and it scoops right onto crackers or toasted crostini from the baking dish.

 Prep Time: 5 minutes